 A senior citizen (age 60 or above) may be eligible to enroll in courses at UofSC Lancaster tuition-free, on a space available basis.
 In order to be eligible, a person must be admitted to the University of South Carolina Lancaster and have been a resident of South Carolina for at least 12 months.
 A special form documenting eligibility must be obtained from the Office of Admissions and Records.

 Please note that senior citizens are responsible for all charges which are not tuition.
-This includes, but is not limited to, the application fee and any applicable course fees.
+This includes, but is not limited to, the application fee, technology fee, other applicable course fees, and purchase textbooks.

 An auditor may apply as a special student (see above).
 Classes that are audited at UofSC may not be retaken for credit towards a degree later.